“If Anyone Has Ears to Hear, Listen (to the Gospel)”

 And, “Outsiders and insiders, rejoice together!
 And again: People of all nations, celebrate God!
 All colors and races, give hearty praise!
 And Isaiah’s word: There’s the root of our ancestor Jesse, breaking through the earth and growing tree tall, Tall enough for everyone everywhere to see and take hope!
 Oh!
 May the God of green hope fill you up with joy, fill you up with peace, so that your believing lives, filled with the life-giving energy of the Holy Spirit, will brim over with hope!”
 (Romans 15:12-13, The Message).

-As preachers, how can we tell when we’re crossing over from gaining essential knowledge for preaching into the world’s sorrow to too much information?
+As preachers, how can we tell when we’re crossing over from gaining essential knowledge to too much information?

 How can we guide our listeners to notice the same?